Check out our resources for third-level educators and student leaders below!

 • Developing policies and best practice to underpin institutional and procedural change.
 The module is led by the Active* Consent programme.

 Click here for the CPD module application form.
-The application form will remain open until January 17th at 5pm.
+The application form will remain open until 18th of September 2024 at 5pm.

 In addition to the application form, you will need to submit a copy of your passport or driver’s licence (required for registration) to eva.obyrne@universityofgalway.ie